Dylan-Flanagan/yawp/lib/models/README.md

 The model will then expose an interface to the rest of the application.
 Any other file doesn't need to concern itself with how the data is managed.

-If the changes that I just made don't work, I'm throwing my macbook
+If the changes that I just made don't work, I'm throwing my macbook - I am still considering it